 Top-rated drum and bass track pairs scored by our six-dimension chemistry model

-Drum and Bass typically ranges from 170-180 BPM.
+Drum and Bass typically ranges from 85-92 BPM.
 The energy level is very high.
-Use Mixgraph's track library to browse drum and bass tracks at your target tempo.
+Use Mixgraph's track library to browse drum and bass tracks at your target tempo, or read our BPM guide for more on tempo ranges across genres.

 Drum and Bass mixes well with jungle, liquid dnb, neurofunk, jump up.
 Mixgraph's six-dimension chemistry scoring identifies compatible transitions by analysing harmony, rhythm, energy, texture, mood, and vocal compatibility.

-Double drops create maximum impact Use the amen break as a mixing tool Try Flow Builder to plan your drum and bass sets with chemistry scoring, or Live Mode for real-time suggestions.
+Double drops create maximum impact Use the amen break as a mixing tool Build a deeper feel for energy flow and vocal handling, then try Flow Builder to plan your drum and bass sets with chemistry scoring, or Live Mode for real-time suggestions.

 Get real-time drum and bass mixing suggestions scored across six dimensions.
 Our engine understands the nuances of drum and bass for perfect transitions.